White Noise ๐Ÿ“… February 2025 ยท โฑ 8 min read ยท ๐Ÿ”„ Updated Jun 2026

 Most white noise machines don't block sound โ€” they just add more noise to the room.
-After testing 11 machines across 6 weeks in real-world environments (traffic, snoring partners, noisy neighbors), we found the 7 that actually work.
+We independently tested 11 machines over 6 weeks in real-world environments (street traffic, a snoring partner, noisy neighbors through a shared wall) and kept only the 7 that genuinely cut nighttime awakenings.
 The difference between a good and bad machine is night and day.

 By Harry Soul โ€” SleepWiseReviews